+Skateboard ramp plans can be simple.
 I have a learned a lot about how to build them.
-Through trial and error and came up with a few really useful steps.
+Through trial and error and came up with a few useful steps.
 That make it easier and cheaper to build.
 I even used some engineering to calculate how strong they are.
-My designs area plenty tough enought to survive years of skating and harsh wet Canadian winter.
+My designs are tough enough to survive years of skating and last through a Canadian winter.

 In this article I will talk about general steps for all skateboard ramp plans.
 There are a few important things to know that will make or break the final product.
 The main groups to think about are: